deanwampler/spark-scala-tutorial/tutorial/src/index.md

 You'll note that the extension is `.sc`, not `.scala`.
 This is my convention to prevent the build from compiling this file, which won't compile because it's missing some definitions that the Spark Shell will define automatically.

-Actually, we're _not_ going to use the _actual_ Spark Shell, because just pull down the Spark jar file as a dependency, not a full distribution.
-Instead, we'll just use the Scala REPL via the `sbt console` task.
+Actually, we're _not_ going to use the _actual_ Spark Shell, because we just pull down the Spark JAR files as dependencies and not a full distribution.
+So, instead we'll just use the Scala REPL via the `sbt console` task.
 We'll discuss the differences of this approach.

-You'll have to use a command window for this part of the workshop.
+You'll have to use a command window and `sbt` for this part of the workshop.
+If you're just interested in using Activator and not using `sbt`, then read through this section, but you can safely skip doing the exercise.

 Change your working directory to where you installed this workshop and type `sbt`:

 ```
 cd where_you_installed_the_workshop